-To access previous lessons in this series, simply click on “Creative Writing Class” in the navigation bar, and it will take you to all the lessons.
+To access other lessons in this series, simply click on “Creative Writing Class” in the navigation bar, and scroll through to find the lessons you need.

 LESSON # 4: PLOTTING YOUR STORY

 First, let’s look again at the main parts of the plot of a story:

 Most authors and writing teachers agree that all stories should have an arc of somewhere between five and eight steps.
 That arc takes the reader from a state of rest (before the story opens) into action, then through the process of one action causing another and another, until those actions reach a climax and finally ebb into the resolution of the story.
 A normal arc generally includes all of the following:

 B. The hero’s attempts to resolve that conflict

 C. His deliberate choices to fight or give up – use force or peaceful measures – take the legal way or the illegal way, etc.

 D. His ultimate success or failure (the climax of the story)